Lynwood Senior High School

 The school decided to cut the number of local printers from 65 down to 15, and leased a number of new Ricoh MFDs instead.
 Ricoh also supplied PaperCut print management software, which can be used with any vendor’s printers.
 The new technology was installed and ready to use by February 2018.

-The use of follow me printing and release queues has enabled the school to reduce costs and usage.
+The use of Flex Release has enabled the school to reduce costs and usage.

 “We were able to bring those numbers to staff meetings and make everyone aware of how much they were printing and how much it was costing,” Jonathan said.